+Code Title Semester Hours

+EDST 260 Communication 3.0

 EDST 287 Character Education 3.0

-courses from Educational Studies course offerings totaling or hours or more.
-WRIT 350 is an acceptable substitution ase electives.
+Three other courses from Educational Studies course offerings totaling nine semester hours or more.
+WRIT 350 is an acceptable substitution for one of these electives.
 9.0

-Total Semest er Hours 15.0
+Total Semester Hours 15.0